 Prior to becoming a parent, Julia offered, on several occasions, to jump out of an airplane for Parachute Strategies…with the provision that all her gear and her chute must be branded to the hilt.
 Now that she has to model safe, healthy behavior for another tiny human, “parachuting” refers only to the best gym class game ever.

 Ross grew up in the dissimilar locales of Southwest Florida and Southwest England, often with his face buried in a sketchbook.
 He has a Bachelor of Arts in creative writing from Florida State University and a background in illustration and teaching.
 A published cartoonist and occasional publisher himself, Ross has a keen eye for detail and consistency.
 As a designer, Ross approaches his work with a narrative lens, framing projects as exciting puzzles to crack.
 His work is clean, audience-aware, and playful when appropriate.

 Ross nearly went skydiving in the summer of 2018, but chickened out after overhearing a conversation in which two patrons were trying to figure out whether or not this establishment was “the one where those people died.”
 Maybe someday.

 Aubrey Gates King

-Aubrey is our Digital Media Specialist, a wordsmith with technical skills across many platforms and programs.
+Aubrey is our Digital Media Manager, a wordsmith with technical skills across many platforms and programs.
 They grew up moving around—from England to New York City to Florida to China.
 They have a Bachelor of Arts in english literature and Chinese studies and hold a Master of Fine Arts in creative writing and poetics.
 Their diverse background has given them the awareness and adaptability to write copy with chameleon-like skills.
 Aubrey is a published poet and enjoys bringing creativity with form and content to all written communication.

 Though terrified, they look forward to the day when they will cross “skydiving with Dad” off their bucket list.